 For regular tobacco users, World No Tobacco Day can be the perfect opportunity to begin quitting their habit.

-Not only is stopping right for your lungs and heart, at West Ryde Dental Clinic, we’d like to remind you that quitting tobacco also protects your dental health.
+Not only is stopping right for your lungs and heart, at My Local Dentists West Ryde, we’d like to remind you that quitting tobacco also protects your dental health.